Karen Palacios: Detention

 On 1 June 2019, Palacios was detained by officials from the Directorate General of Military Counterintelligence (DGCIM) at her residence in Carrizal, Miranda state.
 According to her relatives, the officials posed as teachers of the orchestra and told her that they would take her to the Victim Attention Center, located in the Miraflores presidential palace, and she was accompanied by her mother.
 Once in the vehicle, she was informed that she would be detained at the DGCIM headquarters in Boleíta, "for inquiries."
+Karen was held in a windowless basement cell and only two bunkbeds, along with nine other women.
+Bright white lights were kept turned on in the cell, preventing the detainees from sleep, and the room temperature was kept very low, which worsened her asthma.
+The first day she was detained, officers pushed her to the ground.
+Another day, DGCIM officers lied to Palacios telling her grandmother had died, that her mother blamed her for the death and did not want see Karen again.
+In fact, her mother went to Boleita every day, but was never allowed to see her daughter.

-Palacios was charged with the crime of instigation to hatred and was detained in the National Institute for Female Orientation (INOF), in Los Teques, Miranda state, and confined to a highly dangerous cell, despite having a release order dated from 18 June.
+Palacios was charged with the crime of incitement for tweeting that she dreamed of President Nicolás Maduro's death and was detained in the National Institute for Female Orientation (INOF), in Los Teques, Miranda state, and was placed in a cell with common criminals, despite having a release order dated from 18 June.
 In court, her mother was asked not to make her daughter's case public because "it was going to be resolved soon."
 A month later, the defense of the clarinetist was assumed by the pro bono NGO Foro Penal.

 Palacios was released on 16 July 2019.